Just Over the Horizon

 Millions Like You

 The most difficult times after breaking up are early in the morning, Saturday night, and Sunday afternoon.
 When those dark moments of sadness occur, it’s easy to feel like you’re the only person in the world.
 When you feel this way, it may be comforting for you to think about the millions of people around the world who also just broke up with someone and are feeling exactly the same way as you are.
-This YouTube video of REM’s classic song “Everybody Hurts” may help.
-Please let me know if this video goes dead here.

 The feelings of loneliness and the need for companionship can be extremely powerful after breaking up.
 And there is no other person who can satisfy these needs better right now than your former partner.
 But getting together with them would only be a temporary fix.
 The next day after the fix wears off the same old problems would become clear.
 Sometimes glaringly apparent if you’ve been apart for a while.
 Rushing out and finding another partner will not satisfy your needs either.